radius-project/design-notes/resources/2024-06-resource-extensibility-product-spec.md

 <!-- What big questions must we answer in order to clarify our plan for this scenario.
 When and how do you plan to answer those questions (prototype feature x, customer research, competitive research, etc) -->

 - Assumption: Users will find value in the extensibility feature and actively contribute to the community.
+- Assumption: Users will use extensibility in lieu of existing extenders because they want to take advantage of things like strong typing and validation in Radius

 ## Current state
 <!-- If we already have some ongoing investment in this area, summarize the current state and point to any relevant documents. -->